 Unrivaled Beauty

-Bar Harbor is known for its stunning coastal beauty, its many yachts and lobster boats, and its view of islands and ocean in settings that can range from glistening sunlight to thick fog and mist.
-It slows our lives down so we may appreciate nature and the relationships with those in our lives whom we love even more.
-This is a community where people live in harmony with the land in which they live.
-Bar Harbor is a lifestyle, an aspiration, and a very special place.
-It is the center of activity for many island visitors seeking a variety of shops, restaurants, taverns, hotels, or bed and breakfasts as well as easy access to the forests and shores of Acadia National Park.
+Bar Harbor is renowned for its breathtaking coastal scenery, dotted with numerous yachts and lobster boats, offering views of islands and the ocean under a range of conditions, from shimmering sunlight to dense fog and mist.
+It encourages us to slow down and appreciate both the natural world and the special relationships in our lives.
+This is a community where residents live in harmony with the surrounding land.
+Bar Harbor embodies a lifestyle, an aspiration, and a truly unique place.
+It serves as the hub of activity for numerous island visitors who are drawn to its diverse assortment of shops, restaurants, taverns, hotels, and charming bed and breakfasts, as well as its convenient access to the forests and shores of Acadia National Park

 Special Places